ozgurakan/environment/README.md

     root@terminal:~/tools# nova show 0f646c90-d251-43db-ad62-4b7052e8b34f | grep progress | awk {'print "Instance Creation Progress " $4"%"'}
     Instance Creation Progress 100%

+Once we see 100% we can login to the server

+#### Login To Salt Master

+Find Service Net IP Address for salt-master01

+    root@terminal:~/tools# nova show 0f646c90-d251-43db-ad62-4b7052e8b34f | grep "private network" | awk {'print $5'}
+    10.181.139.92

+ssh to the server

+    root@terminal:~# ssh 10.181.139.92
+    The authenticity of host '10.181.139.92 (10.181.139.92)' can't be established.
+    Are you sure you want to continue connecting (yes/no)? yes
+    Warning: Permanently added '10.181.139.92' (ECDSA) to the list of known hosts.
+    Welcome to Ubuntu 13.04 (GNU/Linux 3.8.0-19-generic x86_64)

+### Configure Salt Master Instance

+#### Install pip

+    root@salt-master01:~# apt-get install python-pip -y

+#### Install EMACS _optional_

+On this server we will do lots of editing so install your favorite text editor.

+    root@salt-master01:~# apt-get install emacs -y

+#### Install salt packages

+We don't really need to run these three commands as they were run for the template image.
+If you are booting up this instance from a plain Ubuntu image, then you need to run them.

+    root@salt-master01:~# apt-get install software-properties-common -y
+    root@salt-master01:~# add-apt-repository ppa:saltstack/salt
+    root@salt-master01:~# apt-get update

+Install Required Packages

+    root@salt-master01:~# apt-get install salt-master
+    root@salt-master01:~# pip install salt-cloud

 ## Start a Minion Instance